vikram2000b/SeriesSyndex/README.md

-Here, we have used a subset of data as the synthetic data for evaluation.
-Also, the dataset is expected to return two variables, one is representing the static variables and other time-series variables.
-The real dataset is passed to the evaluator when it is initialized and synthetic data is passed while calling ```evaluate``` function.

 ### Testing (Unit Tests)
 We use ```pytest``` to run the unit test.
 You will have to install pytest using ```pip install pytest``` and then run this command to execute all unit test.